Forms Validation

 Float |

-integer or floating point number | – |
+number | – |

 Min |

-minimum of the integer value | int|float |
+minimum value of a numeric control | int|float |

 Max |

-maximum of the integer value | int|float |
+maximum value of a numeric control | int|float |

 Range |

-value in the range | pair [int|float, int|float] |
+value in range | pair [int|float, int|float] |

-The Integer
+The validation rules Integer

 , Numeric

-rules automatically convert the value to integer (or float
+automatically convert the value to an

-respectively).
+integer or float, respectively.
 Furthermore, the URL

-completes the schema (https://nette.org
+) and completes the scheme (https://nette.org

 ).
-The expressions in Pattern
+The expression in Pattern

-and $
+and

 Number of Items

-For the elements addMultiUpload()
+For controls addMultiUpload()

 , addCheckboxList()